hanzoai/checkout.js/README.md

 # Checkout.js  [![Build Status][travis-image]][travis-url] [![Coverage Status][coveralls-image]][coveralls-url] [![NPM version][npm-image]][npm-url]  [![Gitter chat][gitter-image]][gitter-url]
-Checkout.js makes it possible for businesses to being taking pre-orders in minutes.
-It is powered by [Hanzo][hanzo].
+Checkout.js is an easy to use checkout widget powered by [Hanzo][hanzo].
+It makes it possible for businesses to begin taking pre-orders in minutes.

 ## Preview
 ![Checkout.js Image][checkout-image]